Want your union to get off to a positive start? Check out these great eco friendly wedding ideas!

-That being said, even vegan couples often give their guests a non-vegan option: in this case, try to stick to locally farmed chicken, which has a much lower environmental footprint than beef.
-Avoid shrimp, imported fish and food that’s out of season (like strawberries in winter) at all costs, as these have hugely negative implications for the environment.
+That being said, even vegan couples often give their guests a non-vegan option.
+In this case, try to stick to locally farmed chicken, which has a much lower environmental footprint than beef.
+Avoid shrimp, imported fish and food that’s out of season (like strawberries in winter) at all costs.
+These have hugely negative implications for the environment.

 One of our best eco friendly wedding ideas is regarding the cake.
 Keep in mind that many weddings waste mounds of it.
 Have you ever seen the entire cake devoured?
 As delicious as they may be, the fact is that after eating for hours on end, guests are usually too full by the time the cake comes to eat much of it.
 Keep it small, keep it simple, keep it sustainable!

 This is the easiest part of finding eco friendly wedding ideas!
 There are endless options for creating a wonderfully sustainable centrepieces, from using locally grown flowers in pitchers to long branches of evergreens.

 They may look pretty, but try to avoid tablecloths, as these need washing, and that uses energy.
 Instead, keep it bare with polished wood, or for an added decorative touch, use strips of eco-friendly burlap or hemp to show guests where their table is, as in the example below.

 4. Party Favours